Why I Don't Want to Be Just a "Content Creator"

 So why am I writing this?
 Partly as a mental note.
 To remind myself that I’ve reflected on this process up to this point and this is how I feel at this exact moment in time.
 And partly to share these feelings with others – whether you agree or disagree.
 Because at the end of the day, it’s about sparking a conversation.
 Sharing thought-provoking ideas.
 To engage.
 To interact.
 To grow.

 If anyone out there feels the same, just remember… It’s okay to not try and fit in.
 It’s okay not to want to feel obligated to engage in the same way that others do.
 Define what “the hustle” is for yourself.
-Indulge in your creative and act purely out of inspiration, rather than a self-imposed pressure to do so.
+Indulge in your creativity and act purely out of inspiration, rather than a self-imposed pressure to do so.
 Throw yourself into travel and capture what you can instead of spending hours trying to get ‘the perfect Instagram shot’.

 Being unapologetically you and authentic to your own style will always be more important than the number of followers, likes, or comments you get on social media.
 Create and share what inspires YOU.
 Period.